Optics and Photonics - LEOT.AS

 Graduates are often encouraged to pursue a bachelor's degree upon completion of their associate's degree.
 Students wishing to further their education in an engineering field should notify their STCC academic advisor early in their course of study so that arrangements can be made to facilitate the transfer process.

-Laser Electro-Optics Technology is one of the four degree programs in the Electronics Systems Group.
-The other degree programs are Computer Systems Engineering Tech - CSET.AS, Electronic Systems Engineering Technology - ESET.AS, and .
+Laser Electro-Optics Technology is one of the three degree programs in the Electronics Systems Group.
+The other degree programs are Computer Systems Engineering Tech - CSET.AS, and Electronic Systems Engineering Technology - ESET.AS.
 Additional information on the department can be found at Computer Systems Engineering Tech - CSET.AS

 Students are encouraged to contact members of the department for course selection and career advising.